 B. Administrative and National Policy Requirements

-Applicants may sign contractual agreements with the Secretary for two years.
+Applicants may sign contractual agreements with the Secretary for 2 years.
 The IHS may repay all, or a portion, of the applicant's health profession educational loans (undergraduate and graduate) for tuition expenses and reasonable educational and living expenses in amounts up to $20,000 per year for each year of contracted service.
 Payments will be made annually to the participant for the purpose of repaying his/her outstanding health profession educational loans.
 Payment of health profession education loans will be made to the participant within 120 days, from the date the contract becomes effective.
 The effective date of the contract is calculated from the date it is signed by the Secretary or his/her delegate, or the IHS, Tribal, Urban, or Buy Indian health center entry-on-duty date, whichever is more recent.

-In addition to the loan payment, participants are provided tax assistance payments in an amount not less than 20 percent and not more than 39 percent of the participant's total amount of loan repayments made for the taxable year involved.
+In addition to the loan payment, participants are provided tax assistance Start Printed Page 17181payments in an amount not less than 20 percent and not more than 39 percent of the participant's total amount of loan repayments made for the taxable year involved.
 The loan repayments and the tax assistance payments are taxable income and will be reported to the Internal Revenue Service (IRS).
 The tax assistance payment will be paid to the IRS directly on the participant's behalf.
 LRP award recipients should be aware that the IRS may place them in a higher tax bracket than they would otherwise have been prior to their award.

 C. Contract Extensions